 - Problem and Goal Orientation: by understanding that successful treatment focuses on the patient’s problems and aligns with the goals they need to achieve.

-- Technique Variation: according to each patient’s problems, targeting a specific action or perception, whether behavioral, cognitive, or problem-solving techniques.
+- Technique Variation: according to each patient’s problems, targeting a specific action or perception, whether behavioral patterns, cognitive, or problem-solving techniques.

 - Time-constrained Sessions: help therapists maintain therapy focus as well as momentum, creating an expectancy effect.

-- Structured Sessions Format: for maximum efficiency, as the lack of structure can be overwhelming for certain patients.
+- Structured Sessions Format: for maximum efficiency, as the lack of structure can overwhelm certain patients.

 CBT’s Role in Addressing Maladaptive Thoughts and Behaviors